Senzing/elasticsearch/README.md

 ### Startup elasticsearch

 Start an instance of elasticsearch and your favorite elastic search UI, kibana is recommended and will be assumed for the remainer of this demonstration.
-For guidence on how to get an instance of ES and kibana running vist [How to Bring Up an ELK Stack](https://senzing.atlassian.net/wiki/spaces/~5b326ce59049987392f679a4/pages/2656927745/How+to+bring+up+an+ELK+stack)
+For guidence on how to get an instance of ES and kibana running vist out doc on [How to Bring Up an ELK Stack](https://senzing.atlassian.net/wiki/spaces/~5b326ce59049987392f679a4/pages/2656927745/How+to+bring+up+an+ELK+stack)

 1. :pencil2: Set GitHub repository environment variables.
 These variables may be modified, but do not need to be modified.
 The variables are used throughout the installation procedure.